 Why white space is the most underrated engagement hack

-Social Insider's 2026 LinkedIn benchmarks found that LinkedIn's average engagement rate now sits at 5.20%, an 8% year-over-year increase.
+Social Insider's 2026 LinkedIn benchmarks found that LinkedIn's average engagement rate now sits at 5.20%.
 But that is the average.
-The gap between well-formatted and poorly-formatted posts is massive.
-Posts with 61+ seconds of dwell time achieve 15.6% engagement.
-Posts where users spend less than 3 seconds?
-Just 1.2%.
+The gap between well-formatted and poorly-formatted posts is wide.
+Posts with 61+ seconds of dwell time hit 15.6% engagement.
+Posts where users spend under 3 seconds get just 1.2%.

 So how do you earn those 61+ seconds?
 You make the post easy to read.
 And that starts with white space.